FStarLang/FStar/README.md

   LICENSE-fsharp.txt:

     The Apache 2.0 license of F# reproduced verbatim here.
-Of the ~20,000 lines of source code included here, a total of 1,330 lines of source code were derived from F#.
-The rest was written from scratch, primarily by N. Swamy.
-This is documented in further detail below.
+Most of the code in F* was written from scratch.
+However, some 1,330 lines of source code were derived from F#, primarily in the lexer.

 Directories: